Kevin Mackey: Cleveland State

 The Wednesday after his arrest, Mackey held a press conference in which he acknowledged a long-running problem with substance abuse.
 He also announced that he planned to go into rehab, and his lawyer asked Cleveland State to let him go on a leave of absence so he could complete it.
-However, Cleveland State refused to do so and fired him only a few days after signing his contract.
+However, Cleveland State refused to do so and fired him, with the school president saying Mackey had effectively "fired himself."
 Mackey subsequently pleaded no contest and in lieu of prosecution, he was ordered confined to a rehabilitation center for 60 days.

 In 2009, Mackey told the New York Times that at the time of his arrest, he'd been an alcoholic for many years and had begun using cocaine shortly after the 1986 NCAA Tournament.
 He said that he thought he was able to control it, and didn't realize how serious the problem was until his arrest.
 However, he has remained sober for over 20 years.
 Many of Mackey's former players later said that they learned from Mackey's experience and how it humbled him.
 He remains very much in the good graces of Cleveland State fans.
 During the 20-year reunion of the 1986 Cinderella run, Mackey received a standing ovation.